renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/troubleshooting/ruby.md

 An error occurred while installing thrift (0.16.0), and Bundler cannot continue.

 In Gemfile:
-  gitlab-labkit was resolved to 0.32.0, which depends on
+  khulnasoft-labkit was resolved to 0.32.0, which depends on
     jaeger-client was resolved to 1.1.0, which depends on thrift
 ```